Highway Maintenance Contract Bid Opportunities

 - See the September 14, 2017 news release.

-The Request for Qualifications (RFQ# HM-R6-RFQ1) is posted on BC Bid inviting proponents to pre-qualify for highway maintenance service area contracts.
+A Request for Qualifications has recently closed on BC Bid that invited proponents to pre-qualify for highway maintenance service area contracts.

 Interested proponents must submit a response to the Request for Qualifications in order to participate in future Request for Proposals (RFPs) through 2018 and 2019.